Geometric presentations of Lie groups and their Dehn functions: Central and hypercentral extensions and exponential Dehn function

 We say that it is an {\bf FC-central} extension if $i(Z)$ is FC-central in $\widetilde{G}$, in the sense that every compact subset of $i(Z)$ is contained in a compact subset of $\widetilde{G}$ that is invariant under conjugation. \end{defn}

 This widely used terminology is (lamely) borrowed from the discrete case, in which it stands for ``Finite Conjugacy (class)".

 In the following, the reader can assume, in a first reading, that the FC-central extensions (defined below) are central.
-The greater generality allows to consider, for instance, the case when $Z$ is a local field on which the action by conjugation is given by multiplication by elements of modulus 1.
+The greater generality allows to consider, for instance, the case when $Z$ is a nondiscrete locally compact field on which the action by conjugation is given by multiplication by elements of modulus 1.

 Consider now an FC-central extension as in (\ref{fce}), and assume that $\widetilde{G}$ generated by a compact subset $S$ (symmetric with 1); Fix $k$, set $W_k=Z\cap S^k$, and $\check{W_k}=\overline{\bigcup_{g\in\widetilde{G}}gW_kg^{-1}}$, which is a compact subset of $Z$ by assumption.
 The following easy lemma, is partly a restatement of \cite[Lemma~5]{BaMS} (which deals with finitely generated groups and assumes $Z$ is central).